jdj1907/Floyd-Warshall-Recursion/README.md

 **License**
 ------------

-This project is licensed under the [MIT License] License - see [LICENSE.md] for more details
+This project is licensed under the [MIT License] License - see LICENSE for more details